Diarchy: Roman Republic

 Following the overthrow of the Roman monarchy, the Romans established an oligarchic Roman Republic which divided supreme executive power (imperium) between two consuls, both elected each year and each holding a veto over the other's actions.

 The historical duumviri were not rulers but magistrates, performing various judicial, religious, or public functions.

 Kartli

-According to the Conversion of Kartli, Leonti Mroveli, Vakhushti Bagrationi, Teimuraz Bagrationi and Pavle Ingorokva, there existed a dual power in Kartli at the time of the kings mentioned below:
+According to the Conversion of Kartli, Leonti Mroveli, Prince Vakhushti of Kartli, Prince Teimuraz of Georgia and Pavle Ingorokva, there existed a dual power in Kartli at the time of the kings mentioned below: